magiclen/node-fast-string-search/README.md

 This module can search substrings in a string by using N-API and boyer-moore-magiclen.
 The result of benchmark shows that this module is **10 times faster** than the `indexOf` function of a Node.js string.

-NOTICE: N-API is a new experimental feature in Node.js 8.
-Currently, it can be used by adding `--napi-modules` option when executing Node.js 8.

 ## Installation

 Run `npm i` or `npm install` to install.